 student, rather than the government, is responsible for the interest while

 enrolled in school.
 Interest rates are variable and are set every July 1.
 Federal Direct Stafford Loans disbursed after July 1, 2014 and before July 1,

-fees will be 1.072% taken off the disbursed amount for loans disbursed after December 1, 2013.
-The interest rate is 5.41% with interest cap of 9.50%.
+fees will be taken off the disbursed amount.
 Student has the right to cancel their Federal Direct Stafford Loan within 14 days.
 Contact the Business office or Student Financial Services.

 If your FAFSA is selected for verification you will be sent information about the process and what information we need completed.
 You may need to go back into your FAFSA and do the IRS Data Retrieval to bring your tax information into your FAFSA.
 If we need other information from you, we will request it.